 Breast reduction scars are an inevitable part of getting surgery, but they can be minimized with proper planning and follow-through.
-Following your surgeon’s directions closely and looking into scar massage and silicone scar reduction sheeting can do a great deal to reduce scar appearance.
+Following your surgeon’s directions closely and looking into scar massage and silicone scar reduction sheeting can do a great deal to reduce breast reduction scarring and appearance.

 Because breast reduction surgery can produce such amazing results for patients who suffer from pain, rashes, and other issues related to having large breasts, it’s important not to let the idea of scars be the reason for not pursuing it.

-Let’s take a closer look at four of the ways you can minimize breast reduction surgery scars.
+Let’s take a closer look at four of the ways you can minimize breast reduction scars.

 What Does a Breast Reduction Scar Look Like?

 What your breast reduction scars will look like depends on several factors.
-The most important factor will be what type of surgery is required to achieve your aesthetic goals.
+The most important factor will be what type of surgery surgical procedure is required to achieve your aesthetic goals.

 At your consultation appointment, you will tell Dr. Schulman what you hope to achieve with your surgery.
 Many patients want to go down one or two cup sizes at least.
-Based on your current breast size, the makeup of your breast tissue, your skin elasticity, and your overall body composition and frame, Dr. Schulman will then decide on the best surgical approach for you.
+Based on your current breast size, the makeup of your breast tissue, your skin elasticity, and your overall body composition and frame, Dr. Schulman will then decide on the best, surgical technique and approach for you.

 There are several different ways to perform breast reduction surgery.
 Naturally, Dr. Schulman wants to help minimize scarring as you do, but if you also want drastic reduction results, more scarring may be necessary because more incisions may be necessary.